-HDR TVs haven’t been around very long but are proving to the best picture quality upgrade feature since standard resolution (non-HD) video transitioned to high definition video (HD).
+HDR TVs haven’t been around very long but are proving to be the best picture quality upgrade feature since standard resolution (non-HD) video transitioned to high definition video (HD).
 When done right, high-quality HDR content shown on a TV that is able to produce these images properly (TVs having enough peak brightness and contrast abilities in addition to a wide color gamut), can deliver awesome picture images.

-Vizio’s M8 subseries is one of those TV’s that does HDR right.
+Vizio’s M8 subseries is one of those TVs that does HDR right.
 In fact, I read a recent publication that claimed the M8 version is in the same league as Samsung’s Q70R and Sony’s XBR950G; this comparison is high praise for the mid-priced M8 M-Series to be able to compete with more expensive HDR models.
 I recently reviewed the Samsung and Sony models mentioned above, and they both delivered great overall picture quality as well as excellent HDR images.

 With that said, HDR images on the M557-G0 still produced dynamic and vibrant colors due primarily to the use of quantum dots and a wide color gamut.
-These colors were also accurate natural in appearance.
+These colors were also accurate and natural in appearance.

 Overall, HDR images were better than non-HDR images when viewed on this TV.
 The extended contrast range and brighter peak highlights were notably evident during HDR viewing.

 Note: To get the most accurate picture quality out of the M557-G0, I suggest you use the Calibrated or Calibrated Dark picture modes.
-Furthermore, having a professional calibration or using a do-it-yourself calibration disc will improve picture quality on this display.
+Furthermore, having a professional calibration or using a do-it-yourself calibration disc will improve the picture quality on this display.

-Black levels on this TV were very good and produced deep and uniform blacks in dark images, thanks to the displays very good contrast range.
+Black levels on this TV were very good and produced deep and uniform blacks in dark images, thanks to the display’s very good contrast range.
 Black screen uniformity was also very good on this set, with no visible light bleed or clouding/flashlighting.
 The M77 also did a good job with shadow detail whether it be HDR or SDR (standard dynamic range) content.
 Shadow detail in small highlights was not subject to any black crush; instead, these images revealed decent amounts of detail with objects I viewed in any given dimly lit scene.

-Image detail and clarity on the M557-G0 was very good.
+Image detail and clarity on the M557-G0 were very good.
 I could easily make out fine detail in objects, whether it be with indoor room décor or outdoor landscape foliage, all of which were presented with excellent levels of sharpness and refined clarity.